 History records many thousands of near death experiences where people seem to go beyond this life’s restrictions.
 They see houses, trees, and mountains leaving the impression that created natural things are in eternity.
 Many accounts note a point of no return that once crossed; returning to temporal life is not possible.
 So these are just precursors that verify physical death is not the end of our life.

-Near death experiences are glimpses beyond temporal restrictions that begin to introduce us to eternity.
+Near death experiences are glimpses beyond the temporal restrictions of natural life that begin to introduce us to eternity.
 Most of these experiences note a brighter light and more intense love than known in earth, yet full intensity is still distant.
-There appears to be a process we go through when natural ideas are still present, while perceptions transition into eternal.
-Scripture gives us at least three examples of such transition, of letting go of previous, while accepting new.
+There appears to be a process we go through when natural ideas are still present, while perceptions of life transition into eternal perceptions.
+Scripture gives us at least three examples of such transition, of letting go of previous perceptions, while accepting the new.

 - Delivered from slavery, Israel learned to let go of enslaving ideas for new perceptions. (h)

 - Following Jesus’ resurrection, perceptions of him changed from a man to the Spirit of God. (i)